 We believe that Mr. Lambert's Canadian industry experience and deep knowledge of Canadian law, as well as being one of the original board members of Civeo from the Oil States board of directors, make him well qualified to serve as a director on our board of directors.

-Age: 68

-Director since: 2014

-Committees:

-Audit Committee (Chair),
+Committees: Audit Committee (Chair), Compensation Committee

-Compensation

-Committee

 Constance B. Moore

 Former President and Chief Executive Officer, BRE Properties, Inc. Independent Director